alagyn/Hermes/docs/grammar-files.md

 SEMICOLON = ';';
 STRING = "\"[^\"]+\"";
 ```
 Regex strings can be wrapped in either single or double quotes to the same effect, and inner quotes can be escaped with backslashes.
-Otherwise, regex follow the boost regex as described above.
+Otherwise, regex follow the specification [described here](regex.md).
 You cannot have more than one token with the same name, and you cannot have an empty regex string.

 ### Rules
 Rules describe your Context-Free-Grammer.
 They are composed of Tokens (a.k.a Terminals) and Nonterminals.
 Nonterminals are best described as intermediate steps, where terminals are your base building blocks.
 New nonterminals are created simply by creating a rule with a new name on the left hand side.
 The right hand side is composed of any number of "symbols" (Terminals and Nonterminals), then a code block enclosed in curly brackets (more on that later) and ends with a semicolon.
 By convention, nonterminals are all lowercase, but again they can be any combination of letters and underscores.